p-adic shtukas and the theory of global and local Shimura varieties: Introduction

 Let us comment on the proof of Theorem \ref{extGshtShimIntro}.
 Property a) for the model $\sS_\eK$ follows from the N\'eron-Ogg-Shafarevich criterion of good reduction for abelian varieties.
 For property b), one realizes the $\CG$-shtuka $\sP_{\eK, E}$ in the generic fiber through some tensors in the pull-back to $\sS_{\eK, E}$ under the Hodge embedding of the shtuka defined by the universal abelian scheme.
 Using Theorem \ref{vshtExtIntro}, these tensors extend over $\sS_\eK$.
 The crux is now to show that these tensors indeed define a $\CG$-shtuka over $\sS_\eK$.
 Here the main tool is the theorem of Ansch\"utz \cite{An} that for an algebraically closed non-archimedean field $C$ of characteristic $p$, any $\CG$-torsor on the punctured spectrum $\Spec (W(O_C))\setminus \{ s\}$ is trivial.
 Finally, property c) essentially comes down to showing that the pull-back of the $\CG$-shtuka $\sP_\eK$ to the completed local ring $\widehat{\CO}_{\sS_\eK, x}$ admits a ``framing".

 We note that Theorem \ref{extGshtShimIntro} c) provides a link between local and global Shimura varieties.
-This link is a priori different from the one provided by the theory of non-archimedean uniformization of Shimura varieties of PEL-type mentioned earlier, since it holds only point-wise.
-However, under some additional assumptions, we are able to provide a more global non-archimedean uniformization.
+This link is a priori different from the one provided by the theory of non-archimedean uniformization of Shimura varieties of PEL-type mentioned earlier, since it holds only point-wise. {\cmag The following theorem is the non-archimedean uniformization statement in our context.